Please select an area:

 In her practice she offers a non-judgemental environment where clients can explore what is troubling them and discover a way forward.
 She has worked as a volunteer counsellor with Age UK and Turning Point.

-Christine also has many years experience working with the Macmillan cancer organisation covering a wide range of issues from illness, loss and grief and the impact these experiences can have on an individual, relationships and sexuality.
-Christine believes that Mindfulness and coping strategies can help during these difficult times.
-She also has experience in working with many other issues including anxiety and stress related issues.
+Christine also has many years experience working with the Macmillan cancer organisation covering a wide range of issues, illness, change, loss and grief.
+She also has experience in working with anxiety and stress related issues.

-She has a PG Diploma in Psychosexual Therapy and is Relate-trained.
+She has a Post Graduate Diploma in Psychosexual Therapy and is a Relate trained therapist.

 Jenny is a Transactional analysis and integrative therapist, working with both individuals and couples.
 She will offer you a safe, supportive space and an approach which is tailored to your needs, so that you can take time and attention to focus on your feelings and experiences, to work towards understanding, growth and change.